Not a Member?

 Thank you.
 Your email has been sent.

 Enroll today in the free PDR Pharmacy Discount Card Program and help your patients save

-Antidepressants increased the risk of suicidal thinking and behavior (suicidality) in children, adolescents and young adults in short-term studies of major depressive disorder (MDD) and other psychiatric disorders.
+Antidepressants increased the risk of suicidal thinking and behavior (suicidality) in children, adolescents, and young adults in short-term studies of major depressive disorder (MDD) and other psychiatric disorders.
 Monitor and observe closely for clinical worsening, suicidality, or unusual changes in behavior.
 Not approved for use in pediatric patients.

-Treatment of MDD.
+Treatment of MDD in adults.

 Tab: 50mg*, 100mg*, 150mg*, 300mg* *scored